Skip to main content

 It is our impression that publishing companies are generally more accommodating in the conditions they stipulate when an article is part of a thesis than in the case of isolated articles.

-Articles published in scientific journals must be self-archived in the information repository.
-This also applies if, as an author, you transfer rights to a publisher in connection with the publication of an article.
-Most publishers allow such archiving..
-The publisher's version/final version of the article can be archived if the article is published openly (Open Access).
+The publisher's version/version-of-record (VoR) can be self-archived if the article is published open access with a CC-license.
 If the article has not been published openly, the last accepted version after peer review of the article must be archived.
 This version of the article is also known as post-print.

 The document (PDF) must be uploaded in NVA at the same time as you register the article there.